gw2-addon-loader/GW2-Addon-Manager/README.md

 &nbsp;

 ###### Disclaimer: I am not affiliated with any of the add-ons shown here or their authors.
-If you are the author of one of the add-ons and wish for the update script for your add-on to be removed for whatever reason, <a href="mailto:fmmmlee@gmail.com">send an email</a> or send an in-game mail to admiralnerf.1853 and I'll reply as soon as I can.
+If you are the author of one of the add-ons and wish for the update script for your add-on to be removed for whatever reason, <a href="mailto:fmmmlee@gmail.com">send an email</a> or send an in-game mail to admiralnerf.1853 and I'll reply and take care of the issue as soon as I can.